balena-io/docs/pages/learn/deploy/build-optimization.md

     && apt-get clean && rm -rf /var/lib/apt/lists/*
 ```

-__NOTE:__ The above command should never be split over two or more `RUN` commands, as the benefits will be lost.
+__Note:__ The above command should never be split over two or more `RUN` commands, as the benefits will be lost.

 It is also wise to remove any .tar.gz or temporary files in a similar fashion to the above, as this will reduce build size.